COVID 19 Vaccine: Facts Every Pinoy Should Know

 Why is the Covid 19 vaccine 2 doses?

-This is the reason why The Centers for Disease Control and Prevention (CDC) highly encourage people to complete the second dose.
+This is why The Centers for Disease Control and Prevention (CDC) highly encourage people to complete the second dose.
 The intervals should not be beyond the time suggested by the manufacturers to ensure the high effectiveness of the vaccines.

-You can take the second dose earlier but no more than 4 days in advance.
+Moreover, you can take the second dose earlier but no more than 4 days in advance.

 What Are The Side Effects of The Vaccine?